How to notate different note values on the same beat without losing track.

 In FORTE Home and Basic, you can write 2 different voices per track.

-For your piano music, the left hand is written on the levels 3 and 4.
+For your piano music, you’ll write the left hand on the levels 3 and 4.

 How did you like this post?